 Home Adapted ILDs

-(1) NEW: If you have access to demonstration equipment and can present demonstrations online to your students you can download the entire Interactive Lecture Demonstrations (ILD) book published by Wiley by clicking here.
+(2) If you have access to demonstration equipment and can present demonstrations online to your students you can download the entire Interactive Lecture Demonstrations (ILD) book published by Wiley by clicking here.
 You have permission to use any of the 28 sets of interactive demonstrations with your students and distribute the Prediction and Results sheets as you wish.
 You can download Word files of these sheets by clicking here.
 If you are not familiar with ILDs, first read the ILD book's introduction.

-9. RC Circuits
+13. RC Circuits

-10. Magnetic Forces
+14. Magnetic Forces

-14. Polarized Light
+18. Polarized Light

-(3) Labs: If you are looking for a distance-learning introductory laboratory possibility, take a look at IOLab RTP Active Distance Learning Labs.
+(4) Labs: If you are looking for a distance-learning introductory laboratory possibility, take a look at IOLab RTP Active Distance Learning Labs.